semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### Edit a notification

-You can edit a notification using the `sem edit notification` command followed by the `name` of the desired notification.
+You can edit a notification using the `sem edit notification` command followed by the `name` of the existing notification.

     sem edit notification [name]